iwatkot/affirmbot/README.md

 ### Step 1: Create a GitHub account
 I assume this is an obvious step, which doesn't require any additional explanation.

-### Step 2: Create a new repository or fork the existing one
+### Step 2: Create a new repository with templates
-If you don't want to dive into the details, you can fork the [example repository](https://github.com/iwatkot/affirmbot_config) and use it as a template.
-And if you want to create your repository, I assume you know how to do it.<br>
-Just a tip: to fork the repository, you need to click the "Fork" button in the upper right corner of the repository page.
-After you forked the repository, you can find it in your profile.
+Create a new repository which contains `config.yml` file with templates.<br>

 ### Step 3: Edit the `config.yml` file
 You can edit the file directly on the GitHub website, just click on it and then click the pencil icon in the upper right corner.
 Again, I won't describe how to edit the file locally and push it to the repository. <br>